aatxe/weiss.city/posts/2018-02-26-reasoning-with-types-in-rust.md

 [^2]: And indeed, it was originally presented as the _abstraction theorem_ in John C. Reynolds' [_Types, abstraction, and parametric polymorphism_][typeabs].
-[^3]: Actual Java does not allow the cast from `Integer`{.java} to `T`{.java} as such, but there are more complicated examples involving subtyping that can produce similar specialized-by-type behavior.
-This simpler example nevertheless captures the essence of non-parametric functions.
 [^4]: Strictly speaking, [Haskell's `seq` breaks general parametricity][freeseq], as do Rust's various reflection capabilities (including `Sized`) and the upcoming [impl specialization][specialization] feature.
 Fortunately, like in the Haskell paper, we can always